 Interest, to the extent it is incurred in connection with the construction of new locations or facilities, is capitalized.
 The capitalized interest is recorded as part of the asset to which it relates and is amortized over the asset's estimated useful life.
-Interest incurred for such purposes was \$0.2 million and \$0.1 million for fiscal 2015 and fiscal 2014, respectively.
-No interest was incurred for such purposes during fiscal 2013.
+Interest incurred for such purposes was \$0.3 million, \$0.2 million, and \$0.1 million for fiscal 2016, fiscal 2015, and fiscal 2014, respectively.

 Upon retirement or sale, the cost of assets disposed and their related accumulated depreciation are removed from the Company's accounts.
 Any resulting gain or loss is credited or charged to operations.
 Maintenance and repairs are charged to expense when incurred, while certain improvements are capitalized.
-The total amounts expensed for maintenance and repairs was \$67.3 million, \$62.0 million, and \$56.6 million, for fiscal 2015, fiscal 2014, and fiscal 2013, respectively.
+The total amounts expensed for maintenance and repairs was \$72.7 million, \$67.3 million, and \$62.0 million, for fiscal 2016, fiscal 2015, and fiscal 2014, respectively.